Pride of Performance

 The Pride of Performance, officially known as the Presidential Pride of Performance, is an award bestowed by the Islamic Republic of Pakistan to recognize people with "notable achievements in the field of art, science, literature, sports, and nursing".
 It is considered one of the country's most prestigious awards in these fields conferred upon citizens and, in some cases, foreign nationals.

 History

 The Pride of Performance award, including civil decorations was established in 1957 under the Decorations Act, 1975, enacted or modified in 1975.
 The award seeks to recognize notable achievements which are determined by the Pakistan Warrant of Precedence of 1980.

-The award which was possibly first awarded in 1958, can also be conferred posthumously under a constitutional amendment Article 259 of clause two.
+The award which was possibly first awarded in 1958, can also be conferred posthumously under a constitutional amendment, Article 259, clause two.
 It was delayed twice in the history of Pakistan.
-The fourth president Zulfikar Ali Bhutto was the first head of state who did not confer or announce the award, and later in 2018, due to disqualification of Nawaz Sharif, the award was subsequently delayed.
+The fourth president Zulfikar Ali Bhutto was the first head of state who did not confer or announce the award, and later in 2018, due to the disqualification of Nawaz Sharif, the award was subsequently delayed.